devvmh/raspbian-ovos/README.md

 `sudo reboot now`

-** From this point on, you should be able to access your device from any SSH terminal. **
+** From this point on, you should be able to access your device from any SSH terminal. ** For guide for how to do this, see https://www.raspberrypi.com/documentation/computers/remote-access.html.

 First you need to make sure your system is up to date.
 It should be close as you just installed a new image.